Mamani Family

 HOW THIS COFFEE WAS PROCESSED

 The Mamanis now own a few plots in Uchumachi, located at 1,500–1,670 metres above sea level.
 This elevation, coupled with the region’s latitude, helps ensure a slow maturation of the coffee cherry, which allows the concentrated sugars to develop more evenly, giving the cup more structure and complex flavours.
+The family deliver most of their cherry to Buena Vista for processing.
+This meticulously run washing station is owned by Agricafe, who painstakingly process each of the exceptional specialty lots they receive separately, allowing for full traceability back to the individual farmer or settlement.

 Evenings at the mill are always bustling as arrivals of fresh cherries begin in the late afternoon, after the day’s picking, and continue deep into the night.
 It is widely known around Caranavi that only perfectly ripe cherries will be accepted by this mill and all lots are inspected on arrival prior to processing.
 In an arrangement somewhat unique to this mill, many farmers use taxis to deliver coffee, and by 7 pm a long line of taxis forms along the road leading to the mill.